chilts/marksmith-server/README.md

 In ```public/``` goes your static assets such as your JavaScript, CSS and images.
 Remember to minimise them using something like [CSS Minifier](http://cssminifier.com/) and [JavaScript Minifier](http://javascript-minifier.com/).

+# About the Name #

+"Marksmith" is a cross between "MarkDown" and "Wordsmith" (not "Mark Smith").
+It takes Node's tradition of using *smith as names for static site generators.

 # Author #